ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.echarts/README.md

 * (bluefox) Updated echarts to 5.0
 * (bluefox) Implemented copy&paste of lines and markings
 * (bluefox) Available vertical legend
-* (bluefox) Allowed to hide interpolated values in tooltip
+* (bluefox) Allowed the hiding the interpolated values in tooltip

 ### 0.4.7 (2020-12-13)
 * (bluefox) Updated the select ID dialog